epheo/kiss/README.md

 ## Performance Architecture

-KISS implements an in-memory architecture that pre-loads all static files and pre-generates complete HTTP responses at startup, eliminating disk I/O during request processing.
+KISS implements a file-caching architecture that pre-loads all static files and pre-generates complete HTTP responses at startup, eliminating disk I/O during request processing.

 ### Architecture Overview

-At startup, KISS scans the static directory and builds an in-memory cache containing:
+At startup, KISS scans the static directory and builds a file cache containing:
 - **Complete HTTP responses**: Pre-generated headers and content combined for single-write operations
 - **File content**: All files loaded entirely into memory
 - **Conditional responses**: Pre-computed 304 Not Modified responses